SWAT model: Model operation

 SWAT is a continuous time model that operates on a daily time step at basin scale.
 The objective of such a model is to predict the long-term impacts in large basins of management and also timing of agricultural practices within a year (i.e., crop rotations, planting and harvest dates, irrigation, fertilizer, and pesticide application rates and timing).

 It can be used to simulate at the basin scale water and nutrients cycle in landscapes whose dominant land use is agriculture.
 It can also help in assessing the environmental efficiency of best management practices and alternative management policies.
-SWAT uses a two-level dissagregation scheme; a preliminary subbasin identification is carried out based on topographic criteria, followed by further discretization using land use and soil type considerations.
+SWAT uses a two-level disaggregation scheme; a preliminary subbasin identification is carried out based on topographic criteria, followed by further discretization using land use and soil type considerations.
 Areas with the same soil type and land use form a Hydrologic Response Unit (HRU), a basic computational unit assumed to be homogeneous in hydrologic response to land cover change.